The first few months of an exchange is the hardest hump to get over for an student, and many quit early

 Persona goals and pains

 While I had already mapped the feelings my personas were having during exchange events, I decided to also map what their goals and pain points were for each event.
 This allowed me to see what they were hoping to achieve with an event, and what they were struggling with.
-Again, I was looking for the places where their were gaps in the services they were receiving, gaps that were not meeting their goals or pains.
+Again, I was looking for the places where there were gaps in the services they were receiving, gaps where no service was aiding their goals or solving their pains.

 Expanding the experience